chris17453/ttygif/README.md

 # ttygif

-A asciicast data file to gif conversion utility
+An asciicast data file to gif conversion utility

 ## install